ethanecg/blackjack-cli/README.md

 To run the project in your local environnement, follow these steps:
   1. Clone the repository to your local machine
   2. Download lua-5.5.0 here : https://sourceforge.net/projects/luabinaries/files/5.5.0/
-  3. Extract the lua zip folder
+  4. Extract the lua zip folder
+  5. Rename lua55.exe to lua.exe
-  4. Open the extracted folder, take lua.exe and put it in your root folder (C:\)
+  6. Place lua.exe and lua55.dll in this folder : C:\Windows
-  5. Open the command prompt and change your directory to where you download the repository (e.x., cd \Program Files\blackjack-cli)
+  8. Open the command prompt and change your directory to where you download the repository (e.x., cd \Program Files\blackjack-cli)
-  6. After change your directory in command prompt enter the command : lua main.lua
+  9. After change your directory in command prompt enter the command : lua main.lua
 ## 👀 Demonstration
 https://github.com/user-attachments/assets/faa1e193-26cc-43df-9792-cbb5e406bd49